-- A series of low-cost, retractable banners that ship and set up easily in smaller spaces like schools or libraries—and require no special lighting or power
+FOR SCHOOLS OR LIBRARIES: A series of low-cost, retractable banners that ship and set up easily in smaller spaces and require no special lighting or power

 FOR MUSEUMS: A core, artifact-based traveling exhibit designed to immerse visitors in large format photography and exclusive artifacts

-Both exhibits will feature Augmented Reality (AR) experiences which trigger content from our website and encourage deeper immersion into Courtroom 600 stories.
+Both exhibits will feature Augmented Reality (AR) experiences which trigger video or audio content from our website, and encourage deeper immersion into Courtroom 600 stories.